Mani Magudam

-Mani Magudam is a 1966 Indian Tamil language film, directed by S. S. Rajendran and written by M. Karunanidhi.
-The film stars Rajendran, C. R. Vijayakumari, Jayalalithaa,and M. N. Nambiar.
+Mani Magudam is a 1966 Indian Tamil-language historical action film, directed by S. S. Rajendran and written by M. Karunanidhi.
+The film stars Rajendran, C. R. Vijayakumari, Jayalalithaa, and M. N. Nambiar.
 Based on Karunanidhi's play of the same name, it was released on 9 December 1966.

 Plot

 A group of revolutionaries from Manimagudapuram raise a revolt against their king and try to establish democracy in their kingdom.
 However, they do not know that their king is a kindhearted man.